attilasomogyi/long-term-relationship-agreement/README.rst

 We will establish a plan for how we will handle conflicts that may arise in our relationship, including a process for discussing and resolving issues in a calm and respectful manner.

+   This means that in a long-term relationship, both parties will establish a plan for how they will handle conflicts that may arise, including a process for discussing and resolving issues in a calm and respectful manner.
+This can include things like setting ground rules for communication, establishing a safe space to have difficult conversations, and agreeing on specific strategies to deescalate conflicts.
+By having a plan and process in place for handling conflicts, it can help to ensure that both parties feel heard and respected in the relationship, and can help to prevent misunderstandings or hurt feelings.
+It can also help to maintain a healthy balance between the needs of the relationship and the needs of each individual.
+By having a process for discussing and resolving issues in a calm and respectful manner, it can also help to build trust and understanding between the partners and can foster a deeper level of intimacy and connection in the long-term.
+It can also help to create a sense of shared purpose and identity within the relationship and can help to foster a deeper level of respect and admiration for one another.

 Sanctions in case of non-compliance with the Agreement
 ------------------------------------------------------